gambitproject/gambit/doc/developer.catalog.rst

    2. **Add the game file:**

-      On a new branch, commit the new game to `src/pygambit/catalog_game_files`
+      Create a new branch in the `gambit` repo and commit the new game to `src/pygambit/catalog_game_files`

    3. **Update the catalog:**